 nslookup <DNS name of server>

 The Name and Address fields will be the DNS name and IP address for the Remote Management or Time server listed.
 Your firewall rule will need to allow access for the appropriate network port used based on your Gateway's Device Management configuration, as well as UDP port 123 if NTP Time Management is in use.

-If your device is configured to use an idigi.* or etherios.* DNS name to connect to Device Cloud or Remote Manager, it should be re-configured to use my.devicecloud.com at your earliest convenience.
-You will need to create firewall rules for all IP addresses/ports used, for all Remote Management and Time DNS server names used with your device.
+If your device is configured to use a *.idigi.com or etherios.com DNS name to connect to Digi Remote Manager, it should be re-configured to use my.devicecloud.com or edp12.devicecloud.com (if the device firmware fully supports TLS 1.2) at your earliest convenience.
+You will need to create firewall rules for all IP addresses/ports used, for all Remote Management and Time DNS server names used in the device configuration.